 The Sugar Beet –

 The sugar beet is a real all-round talent that offers many solutions in addition to its sugar content.
-As all parts of the plant can be used or valorised, it is a very efficient, sustainable crop.
+As all parts of the plant (sugar beet pulp, thick juice, water, leaves, etc.) can be used or valorised, it is a very efficient, sustainable crop.

 Sugar beets consist of a very high amount of sugar.
 The sucrose content of the beet is typically around 18-20% when the beet is harvested in autumn, depending on the weather conditions during growth.

-All parts of the plant can be valorised.
+All parts of the sugar beet plant can be valorised.
 For example, during cultivation, its large leaves ensure that a lot of O2 is released into the atmosphere and the long roots absorb nitrogen.
 When harvested, the leaves remain on the ground and as green manure.
-Furthermore, the water contained in the beet is recovered in the production process and reused to clean the beets.
-Also the carbonation lime, which remains after filtering off non-sugar impurities during the sugar production, is then returned to the field for fertilization.
-But let’s start at the beginning …
+Furthermore, the water contained in the beet is recovered in the production process and reused to clean the crops.
+Also, the carbonation lime, which remains after filtering off non-sugar impurities during the beet sugar production, is then returned to the field for fertilization.
+Sugar beet uses are numerous, but let’s start at the beginning …

 100% Natural Source of Sugar